 If you want to escape the heat and busyness of Muscat, why not enjoy a boat excursion off the coast ?
 Dolphin watching, snorkeling, diving, watching sunset or simply enjoying the coastline, there is a lot of choice.
-Discover the video and photos of the two cruises I experienced.
+Discover the video and photos some Muscat boat trips you could enjoy...
+And when snorkeling in Muscat, you may see turtles!

 Navigate back to the complete Oman Travel Guide